 There are still long periods of depression for me.
 To be even more transparent than I've already been here, I'm in one now.
 Often times, the other 8 out of 9 Americans who have never dealt with depression seem to think depression is conditional.
 So some people might hear me say that I'm depressed and assume it's because one of my heroes died yesterday.
 It's not.
 There is a chemical imbalance in my brain that medicine does its best to fix, but it's not always gonna happen.

+The medicine does allow me to better cope however.
+If you take nothing else from this than that, take that.
+If you aresuffering from depression or other mental issues, take it seriously.
+Take it as seriously as you would a bleeding wound that won't heal and go to the doctor.
 I no longer lay in bed and fantasize about not waking up.
 Yes, that was me a few years ago.
 This comes as a shock to people when they hear it from me.
 They equate that I'm funny with me being happy.
 I am a funny person.
 I don't have to be modest about that.
 It's just a fact.
 Ask anyone who knows me.
 I'm frickin' hilarious sometimes.
 If I didn't have musical ability I might have wanted to be a comedian.
 But to be honest, being a comedian is a heck of a lot harder.

 And a TON of funny people suffer from depression and other mental issues.
 That's why we've lost so many of them to suicide and overdoses.
 Comedic greats like Freddie Prinze, Richard Jeni, and Greg Giraldo all killed themselves.
 John Belushi, Chris Farley, Mitch Hedberg and others did it accidentally because they tried to cope using drugs that never produced the high that being on a stage making people laugh provided.